 Prior to AmerisourceBergen, Larry was the Managing Director in Equity Research at Barclays Capital/Lehman Brothers, where he covered and coordinated the Healthcare Distribution & Technology segment.
 He was ranked #1 in the Institutional Investor All America Research Survey in that category for nine years and was considered a leading voice on Wall Street.
 He received his Master of Public Health degree from Columbia University, as well as his MBA and BS from the University of Richmond.

 Dan joined Vesey Street Capital Partners in 2014 and serves as a General Partner for the firm.
-In addition to sourcing and evaluating potential investment opportunities, Dan with works closely with VSCP's portfolio companies and is a Board Member of Imedex as well as a Board Observer of HealthChannels.
+In addition to sourcing and evaluating potential investment opportunities, Dan with works closely with VSCP's portfolio companies, is a current Board Observer of HealthChannels and PathGroup, and a former Board Member of Imedex.

 Prior to joining Vesey Street, Dan worked with Adam, Larry, and Joe at Barclays Capital as a Vice President and Research Analyst focusing on the Healthcare Facilities and Medical Supplies & Devices Sectors.
 Dan has worked with the Vesey Street team since joining the group at Lehman Brothers in 2007.